reinierdevalk/abtab/README.md

 #### Windows
 To install or update Java, run the Cygwin `setup` tool.

+**Note** Installing and updating Java can be done using a command-line package manager, but it generally not a bad idea to download and install [Java](https://www.oracle.com/java/technologies/downloads/) manually.

 ### 3. Locating the installation path
 #### macOS, using Homebrew
 Homebrew installs Java in `/usr/local/opt/`.
-You can confirm the installation path by running
+To confirm the installation path, run

     $ brew --prefix openjdk